-- 1. Remove the operator seat; then using the multimeter set to the DC Voltage position, check the relay as follows. - 2.
+- 1. Remove the seat base and battery cover; then using the multimeter set to the DC Voltage position, check the relay as follows. - 2.
 Connect the red tester lead to the positive battery terminal; then connect the black tester lead to the starter cable connection on the starter relay.
 The meter must show battery voltage.

-■NOTE: Make sure the ignition switch is in the ON position, transmission in neutral, and parking brake set.
+■NOTE: Make sure the ignition switch is in the ON position, transmission in neutral, and parking brake

-3. Depress the starter button while observing the multimeter.
-The multimeter should drop to 0 volts and a "click" should be heard from the relay.

-■NOTE: If a "click" is heard and more than one volt is indicated by the multimeter, replace the starter relay.
-If no "click" is heard and the multimeter continues to indicate battery voltage, proceed to step 4.

-4. Disconnect the two-wire plug from the starter relay: then connect the red tester lead to the green wire and the black tester lead to the black wire.
+- 3. Depress the starter button while observing the multimeter.
+The multimeter should drop to 0 volts and a "click" should be heard from the relay. - ■NOTE: If a "click" is heard and more than one volt is indicated by the multimeter, replace the starter relay.
+If no "click" is heard and the multimeter continues to indicate battery voltage, proceed to step 4. - 4.
+Disconnect the two-wire plug from the starter relay; then connect the red tester lead to the green wire and the black tester lead to the black wire.

-5. Depress the starter button and observe the multime-

-■NOTE: If battery voltage is indicated, replace the starter relay.
-If no voltage is indicated, proceed to Neutral Start Relay check.
+- 5. Depress the starter button and observe the multimeter. - ■NOTE: If battery voltage is indicated, replace the starter relay.